soorajshankar/AzureFunction-HasuraEventsToEventHub/README.md

-# Azure function to send Hasura events to Azure EventntHub
+# Azure function to send Hasura events to Azure EventHub

 Use this azure function as a biolerplate code to send Hasura events to Azure EventHub. you may add your custom data enrichment/transformation based on the business usecases.